I can help you create your own residential proxy with multiple 4G USB modems. Essentially, it is going to be your own 4G proxy farm.

 All plans include help with deployment & documentation.

-Description of the configuration
+Description of the 4G proxies setup

 - nickname (for easier referring to modems instead of IMEI)

 - Each modem can be restarted individually.
 At the moment it is done by inserting Cron Jobs or by API calls.

 - The complete script includes the following functions:

 - list current statuses of all modems